-\begin{theorem}[Liveness] Each committed block at $\Service$ is eventually settled by \PoC{}. \end{theorem} \begin{proof} Through the liveness property of $\Service$ and \Cref{th:commit-availability}, we conclude that each honest miner eventually obtains a block committed by replicas of $\Service$. \Cref{th:nonce-search} then ensures that the miner searches for a valid nonce $\Nonce$ to settle this committed $\Service$-block as part of a block $b$.
+\begin{theorem}[Liveness] Each committed block at $\Service$ is eventually settled by \PoC{}. \end{theorem} \begin{proof} Through the liveness property of $\Service$ and \Cref{th:commit-availability}, we conclude that honest miners eventually obtain a block committed by replicas of $\Service$. \Cref{th:nonce-search} then ensures that miners search for a valid nonce $\Nonce$ to settle this committed $\Service$-block as part of a block $b$.
 Finally, an honest miner can find a nonce in its slice $\Slice{i}$ within time $\delta$ with non-zero probability.
-If it doesn't, \Cref{th-shift-liveness} ensures that other honest miners will try it again until they succeed.
-As a result, correct miners eventually find a nonce $\Nonce$ for block $b$ in their slice within time $\delta$. \Cref{th:block-settlement} then ensures that all correct miners use $\Nonce$ to settle block $b$ and thus the committed $\Service$-block. \end{proof}
+If it doesn't, \Cref{th-shift-liveness} ensures that honest miners will try again until they succeed.
+As a result, honest miners eventually find a nonce $\Nonce$ for block $b$ in their slice within time $\delta$. \Cref{th:block-settlement} then ensures that honest miners use $\Nonce$ to settle block $b$ and thus the committed $\Service$-block. \end{proof}

-\subsection{Fairness Argument}
+\section{Fairness Argument.}

 We argue that \PoC{} is fair and no correct miners are penalized during periods of synchrony.

 \begin{lemma}[Penaly Certificate] There cannot be a penalty certificate $\SignMessage{\Message{Penalty}{\BlockHeight, \ShiftRound{}, \Certificate}}{\Miners}$ unless the timer $\delta$ of at least one honest miner expires. \end{lemma} \begin{proof} We start by assuming that there exists a penalty certificate $\SignMessage{\Message{Penalty}{\BlockHeight, \ShiftRound{}, \Certificate}}{\Miners}$ and the timers of none of the honest miners have expired.
 As each penalty certificate needs signatures of at least $\f{\Miners}+1$ miners and at most $\f{\Miners}$ miners are malicious, such an assumption is a contradiction. \end{proof}